L3B0W5K1/CTF-WRITEUPS/TryHackMe/Pickle Rick/README.md

 we get a **robots.txt** directory

-we navigate to `<IP>/robots.txt` where a string is represented, maybe a password?
+we navigate to `<IP>/robots.txt` where a string is presented, maybe a password?

 nmap also returns a **login.php** page, we enter the information given and we are logged on